Key Takeaway

 How It Works

-- You send via provider
+- You send money through a service.

-- Provider transfers to recipient's bank
+- The service transfers the money to the recipient's bank account.

-- Money arrives in bank account
+- The money arrives in the bank account.

-- Recipient can withdraw or transfer
+- The recipient can withdraw or transfer it.

-- Higher limits: No practical limit
+- High limits: No meaningful cap.

-- Formal record: Bank statements
+- Official record: Bank statements.

-- Can transfer to M-Pesa: Flexibility
+- Can transfer to M-Pesa: Flexibility to switch.

-- Bank hours: Processing during business hours
+- Bank hours: Processing happens during working hours.

-- Withdrawal limits: ATM limits apply
+- Withdrawal limits: ATM restrictions apply.

 Best For

-- Large transfers ($1,000+)
+- Large transfers (more than $1,000).

-- Business payments
+- Business payments.

-- When recipient prefers bank
+- Where the recipient prefers a bank.

-Providers Offering Bank
+Services Offering Bank Deposit

 | Wise | 1-2 days | Lowest |

-| Remitly | Same day-2 days | Low |
+| Remitly | Same day - 2 days | Low |

-| WorldRemit | 1-3 days | Medium |
+| WorldRemit | 1-3 days | Average |

 | Bank Wire | 3-5 days | High |

-Cash Pickup
+Cash Pickup Anywhere

 How It Works

-- You send via provider
+- You send money through a service.

-- Share reference with recipient
+- Share the reference number with the recipient.

-- Recipient goes to agent with ID
+- The recipient goes to an agent with ID.

-- No account needed: Just ID
+- No account needed: Just ID.

-- Cash in hand: Physical money
+- Cash in hand: Physical money.

-- Familiar process: Traditional method
+- Familiar process: A traditional method.

-- Inconvenient: Must travel to agent
+- Less convenient: Must travel to an agent.

-- Agent hours: Limited availability
+- Agent hours: Limited availability.

 Best For

-- One-time transfers to unfamiliar recipients
+- One-off transfers to recipients who are not close contacts.

-- Elderly recipients who prefer cash
+- Older recipients who prefer cash.

-Providers Offering Cash Pickup
+Services Offering Cash Pickup Anywhere

-| Western Union | Widest | Higher |
+| Western Union | Widest | High |

-| MoneyGram | Wide | Higher |
+| MoneyGram | Wide | High |

 | WorldRemit | Good | Medium |

-| Remitly | Limited | Medium |
+| Remitly | Smaller | Medium |

-Decision Matrix
+Decision Table

 Based on Amount